ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-I watch Bladerunner on repeat
+I am one of the most famous people on the planet